Abdouragit/GaussianNaiveBayes_R/README.md

 # Naive_bayes_package_R
-We created this project in the context of our master's degree in statistics and computer science scpecialized in data science
+We created this project in the context of our master's degree in statistics and computer science specialized in data science.